bmxdemo/bmxproject/logbook/postings/20171107_rotation_matrix_demo/index.md

 ### The Rotation Matrix and 'U'

-If we wish to rotate some matrix U around either the x, y, or z axes -- or all three -- we utilize the three-dimensional rotation matrices
+If we wish to rotate some matrix U around either the x, y, or z axes (in the CCW direction as defined by the right-hand-rule) -- or all three -- we utilize the three-dimensional rotation matrices

 `R(x) = ([1,0,0] , [0, cos(x), -sin(x)], [0, sin(x), cos(x)])`